 Wilson River Trail: Jones Creek – Keenig Creek (pdf)

-The following trails will open to equestrian use on July 8, 2012.
-They are currently open to hiking and mountain bike use.
+The following trails will close to equestrian use on October 1, 2013.
+They will remain open to hiking and mountain bike use.

 - Wilson River Trail from Jones Creek Equestrian Trailhead to Kings Mountain Trail Junction